 RULE 2.2.
 TERMINATION OF PARENTAL RIGHTS - EXPEDITED APPEALS

 (a) Filing Notice of Expedited Appeal.
-An appeal from an order terminating parental rights must be taken by filing a notice of expedited appeal with the clerk of district court within 30 days after entry of the order.
+An appeal from an order terminating parental rights must be taken by filing a notice of expedited appeal with the clerk of the supreme court within 30 days after entry of the order.

 (b) Content of Notice of Appeal.
 The notice of appeal must:

 (1) specify the party or parties taking the appeal;

 (2) designate the order being appealed;

 (3) name the court to which the appeal is taken; and

 (4) indicate that an expedited appeal is requested.